What Is Balance of Plant (BoP) in BESS?

 Grid Connection Infrastructure

-The physical infrastructure connecting the plant to the grid — installation of power quality monitors, energy meters, transient fault recorders, CTs and VTs, protection relays, and associated cabling between the plant and the point of connection.
+The physical infrastructure connecting the plant to the grid — installation of energy meters, CTs and VTs, protection relays, and associated cabling between the plant and the point of connection.

 Commissioning